 If claiming bankruptcy is a possibility for you and you’re thinking about separating or are going through a separation, it is important to know the effects of claiming bankruptcy on the division of “family property” and “family debt”.
 Recently, lawyer Samantha de Wit...read more

 This article outlines five ways to support children when their parents separate or divorce.
 Information includes tips for communicating with children, courses available to learn about how children are impacted and what child focused professionals are available to help parents with their children.read more

 A few of our team members took the opportunity to switch out their lawyer hats for a different kind of hat...
-Kay, Shauna, Sam de Wit and Rappoport attended the Mad Hatters Ball, a fund raiser for the Boys and Girls Club at Bear Mountain on March 11, 2017.
-Kay was...read more
+Kay, Shauna, Sam de Wit and Sam Rappoport attended the Mad Hatters Ball, a fund raiser for the Boys and Girls Club at Bear Mountain on March 11, 2017.
+Kay...read more

-In British Columbia the law is that pets in a family law dispute are considered “chattels”.
+In British Columbia the law is that pets in family law disputes are considered “chattels”.
 That means they are considered as just another piece of property to be divided between the parties.
 In fact, pets are often considered to be members of the family and...read more